microsoft/ppcc25-cc-masterclass/docs/lab-02/index.md

 !["Flow Success"](./assets/0203_02_flowsuccess.png)

-Because we defined the Reponses of all our actions it's also pretty easy to combine them.
+Because we defined the reponses of all our actions it's also pretty easy to combine them.
 For example we can use the GET/Events action to get an array of all events and then iterate through them to get all their tracks.

 For this we add the GET/Events action above our GET/Tracks action and want to use it's output in it.
 For this you have to select **Enter Custom Value** in the dynamics dropdown to dynamically fill this value (🤪)